It is important that teachers focus on their teacher mental health strategies.

 Physical activity unleashes all the good endorphins in your body and gets rid of the bad ones.
 It helps your body release stress and anxiety.
 I’m not saying go sign up for an expensive gym membership or anything like that.

-There is an abundance of streaming exercise options that became available to do at home.
+There is an abundance of streaming exercise options that have become available to do at home.
 I know a teacher who lost 18 pounds from doing free online yoga and thinking critically about the food she was consuming.

 Yoga YouTube Channels

 I know how difficult it can be to schedule exercise during your day.
-My daily commute combined with the stress of teaching and poor eating habits led me to my highest weight ever.
-Go on YouTube and start with a 10-minute a day
+My daily commute, combined with the stress of teaching and poor eating habits, led me to my highest weight ever.
+Go on YouTube and start with 10 minutes a day.

 Strategy #4 – Helpful Distractions Adulting Colouring Books

 Another teacher mental health strategy is colouring.
 Adult colouring books are everywhere!
 You can even download adult colouring pages and print them off if you don’t want a whole book.
 Colouring is a chance for your mind to lighten and either wander or hyper-focus on what you’re doing.